scality/metalk8s/docs/installation/introduction.rst

 Installation Plan
 ^^^^^^^^^^^^^^^^^
-In this guide, the depicted installation procedure is for a medium sized cluster, using three control-plane nodes and two worker nodes.
+In this guide, the depicted installation procedure is for a medium-sized cluster, using three control-plane nodes and two worker nodes.
 Refer to the :doc:`/installation/index` for extensive explanations of possible cluster architectures.